tcram/rda-image-archive/2019-06-24-minimal-metadata.md

 Understandably, this requirement may be too much to ask for: `time_after_image_start` could be ill-defined, illegible, incorrect, or only available from deduction.
 I would appreciate feedback with respect to this level of temporal granularity for the `observation` table in the database ontology.

-We proceed to describe the recommended metadata.

 ## Recommended metadata

+We proceed to describe the recommended metadata, beginning from the tables `archive` and `platform` and working down the child tables.

 ### Archives